 Have you ever wondered if solar makes sense for you?
-Did you know the colder it is, the more efficient a solar panel is?
-The truth solar makes sense for many homeowners, but they never really investigated it.
+The truth is solar makes sense for many homeowners, but they never really investigated it.
 Solar can save you tens of thousands of dollars over the life of the array.
 Solar works in every state of the country, because every state has plenty of sunshine.
+Did you know the colder it is, the more efficient a solar panel is?
 Here is an overview of what you need to know.
 Please note: This covers general rules when considering solar.
 Your situation may have special circumstances and challenges and may require additional considerations.

 You Need Sunshine!